Donders-Institute/bidscoin/docs/preparation.rst

 dicomsort
 ^^^^^^^^^

-The ``dicomsort`` command-line tool is a utility to move your flat- or DICOMDIR-organized files (see `above <#required-source-data-structure>`__) into a 'seriesfolder' organization (see above).
+The ``dicomsort`` command-line tool is a utility to move your flat- or DICOMDIR-organized files (see `above <#required-source-data-structure>`__) into a 'seriesfolder' organization.
 This can be useful to organise your source data in a more convenient and human readable way, as DICOMDIR or flat DICOM directories can often be hard to comprehend.
 The BIDScoin tools will run ``dicomsort`` in a temporary folder if your data is not already organised in series-folders, so in principle you don't really need to run it yourself.
 Running ``dicomsort`` beforehand does, however, give you more flexibility in handling special cases that are not handled properly and it can also give you a speed benefit.

 ::